West Nile Virus

 WNV in Montana

 Mosquitoes belonging to members of the Culex species are the most common vectors of WNV in North America.
-In MT, Culex tarsalis is the most common WNV mosquito vector.
-Please remember that while WNV is a concern in Montana, Zika virus is not.
-In fact, the mosquitos that carry Zika virus have not been found in Montana or neighboring states.
+In Montana, Culex tarsalis is the most common WNV mosquito vector.
+Not all types of mosquitoes carry all mosquito-borne illnesses.
+This is why WNV is Montana’s primary mosquito-borne illness, but many others like Zika, Yellow Fever, Eastern Equine Encephalitis, Malaria, are not currently acquired in this state.

-The first confirmed case of WNV in MT was detected in a horse in July, 2002, followed shortly by the first human case in August, 2002.
-The highest rates of disease occurred in 2003 and 2007 (see CDC WNV).
+The first confirmed case of WNV in MT was detected in a horse in July 2002, followed shortly by the first human case in August 2002.
+As a novel illness to many Montanans at the time, Montana experienced it’s worst WNV outbreak in 2003 with over 200 cases detected.
+Outbreaks now occur every few years, with human detections spiking again in 2007, 2013, 2018, and 2023.

 Click on the year of interest below to learn more about WNV cases and distribution in MT.